- Not a substitute for professional veterinary help.

 - Bloody diarrhea

-If your dog is experiencing advanced symptoms such as vomiting and bloody diarrhea, it is an indication that the condition is severe, and you should take the dog to the vet immediately.
-If you’ve only noticed a few symptoms, immediately take your dog to a shady area of your home or yard and try one or all of these methods to bring the dog’s temperature down:
+If your dog is experiencing advanced symptoms such as vomiting, bloody diarrhea, difficulty breathing, or weakness or collapse, it is an indication that the condition is severe, and you should take the dog to the vet immediately.
+If you’ve only noticed a few mild symptoms, immediately take your dog into an air conditioned house, or a shady area of your yard if you can’t get indoors, and try one or all of these methods to bring the dog’s temperature down:

 - Access to water: Make sure your dog has access to cool, clean water in order to keep your dog hydrated and avoid having heat stroke progress.